oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/create-image-library/create-image-library.md

     ![Image count by folder](./images/image-count-by-folder.png =50%x*)

-5. Load images to Object Storage
+8. Load images to Object Storage

     In the last step, you will load images from Cloud Shell to Object storage.

-    Return to Cloud Shell and issue the following two command to load images for NORMAL and PNEUMONIA respectively:
+    Return to Cloud Shell and issue the following command to load images.
+The content of the *train* folder will be uploaded.
+This will also create two new folders, NORMAL and PNEUMONIA. respectively:

     ```console
     <copy>